ericwebsite/ericwebsite.github.io/Diary/index.md

 ![](images/Crystal.7.jpg)

-After than, at home, my dad clean a crystal by water.
+After that, at home, my dad clean a crystal by water.

 ![](images/Crystal..8.jpg)